TERREMEMBER/znbase/docs/content/v2.1/admin/_index.md

         <div class="title">ysqlsh</div>
       </div>
       <div class="body">
-        CLI shell for interacting with YugabyteDB using YSQL.
+        CLI shell for interacting with ZNbaseDB using YSQL.
       </div>
     </a>
   </div>